spenserblack/spenserblack.github.io/projects/repofetch.md

 requests.
 And then, after seeing some interest from the community, I decided to continue working on it.

-Supporting other other APIs was still a hurdle.
 Yet supporting multiple repository hosts in a single project, which could potentially have vastly different APIs, still felt overwhelming.
 And that's when I got the idea that, instead of having one massive project to support everything, I could rewrite Repofetch to be plugin-based.
 There would be some official plugins, of course, but also it